ULL-prompt-engineering/langchain-mini/README.md

 ![serpapi](/images/serpapi.png)

-See the full output in file [serpapi-output.mjs](serpapi-output.mjs).
+See the full output in file [serpapi/serpapi-output.mjs](serpapi/serpapi-output.mjs).

 The code example does not deal with errors.
 A search status is accessible through `search_metadata.status`.